Your Guide to Florida Gun Laws

 Where can I get my gun license in Florida?

-• Apply in person: If you’d like to apply for a concealed weapon license, you can do this in person at the regional office of the Florida Department of Agriculture and Consumer Services (FDACS).
-You may also locate a county tax collector’s office that accepts gun license applications.
+• Apply in person.
+If you’d like to apply for a concealed weapon license, you can do this in person at the regional office of a Florida Department of Agriculture and Consumer Services (FDACS).
+You may also locate an authorized tax collector’s office that will accept CCW license applications.

-• Apply by mail: Applicants may also download the application form, complete it, and submit it by mail.
-However, you will still need to submit all required information and documents, including fingerprints obtained at a police department or sheriff’s office.
+• Apply by mail.
+CCW applicants may also downtown the application form online and submit it through the mail.
+However, you will still need to submit all required information and documents, including fingerprints at the police department or local sheriff’s office.

 What is the CCW application process?